C4ptainCrunch/thesis/source/index.rst

 Depth-limited Minimax
 ---------------------

-The minimax method presented before and used to find the value of a game state needs to generate the whole game tree, all the way down to the terminal states.
+The minimax algorithm performs a complete depth-first search used to compute the minimax tree.
+It is a recursive algorithm that computes the value of a node based on the value of its children.
+In the case of a terminal node, the value is trivial to compute and depends solely on the winner.
+Otherwise, for "inner" (non-terminal) nodes, the value is computed as the max (resp. min) of the value of the children if the node is at an even (resp. odd) depth.

-In Awalé and other complex games, as shown before, generating the whole tree is computationaly very hard and not practical. :cite:`Shannon1988` proposed an adaptation of the minimax where instead of generating the whole tree, it is generated up to the depth :math:`d`.
-Nodes at depth :math:`d` are then considered as leafs and their value are estimated using an heuristic instead of being computed by looking at the values of their children.
+In Awale and other complex games, as shown before, generating the whole tree is computationaly very hard and not practical. :cite:`Shannon1988` proposed an adaptation of the minimax where instead of generating the whole tree, it is generated up to the depth :math:`d`.
+Nodes at depth :math:`d` are then considered as leaves and their value are estimated using an heuristic instead of being computed by recursively computing the values of their children.

-The heuristic used should try to estimate the value of the node only by inspecting the state of the game and can be of varying complexity.
+The heuristic used should estimate the value of the node only by inspecting the state of the game and can be of varying complexity.
 A simple approach as taken here is to count the difference of the number of seeds each player has captured.
-As heuristics are most often crafted by hand using human knowledge of the game, exploring more complex ones are beyond the scope of this work.
+Because heuristics are most often crafted by hand using human knowledge of the game, exploring more complex ones are beyond the scope of this work.

 The complexity of the depth-limited minimax algorithm is :math:`O(b^d)` where :math:`b` is the average branching factor.
 A well known optimisation of this algorithm called alpha-beta pruning minimax (:math:`\alpha\beta` minimax) returns the same result and has an average performance of :math:`O(\sqrt{b^d})`.

 The algorithm keeps track of two values, :math:`\alpha` and :math:`\beta`, which hold the minimum score that the maximizing player is assured of and the maximum score that the minimizing player is assured of.
 Initially, :math:`\alpha = -\infty` and :math:`\beta = +\infty`: both players begin with their worst possible score.
-If the maximum score that the minimizing player is assured of becomes less than the minimum score that the maximizing player is assured of (so :math:`\beta < \alpha`), the maximizing player does not need to consider further children of this node (it prunes the node), as they are certain that the minimizer player would never play this move.
+If the maximum score that the minimizing player is assured of becomes less than the minimum score that the maximizing player is assured of (so :math:`\beta < \alpha`), the maximizing player does not need to consider further children of this node (it prunes the node) as they are certain that the minimizer player would never play this move.
-This pruning of entires sub-trees is where the complexity gain comes from.
+This pruning of entire sub-trees is where the complexity gain arises from.
-As :math:`\alpha\beta` minimax has no disadvantage over minimax, this is the one we implement.
+As :math:`\alpha\beta` minimax has no disadvantage over minimax and has a lower computational complexity, this is the one we implement.